compilepeace/BINARY_DISSECTION_COURSE/ELF/SECTION_HEADER_TABLE/SECTIONS_DESCRIPTION/SECTIONS_DESCRIPTION.md

 ### .BSS SECTION
 BSS here stands for **B**lock **S**tarted by **S**ymbol.
 This section stores the uninitialized data of the program.
 Any variable in this section is cleared with 0.
-In SHT, this section header entry is marked as sh_type SH_NOBITS as .bss section does not occupy any space on disk (to avoid wastage of disk space as the memory for this section is going to get cleared anyways)
+In SHT, this section header entry is marked as sh_type SHT_NOBITS as .bss section does not occupy any space on disk (to avoid wastage of disk space as the memory for this section is going to get cleared anyways)

 ## FOR MALWARE RESEARCHERS (and probably other low-level domains)

 ### .SHSTRTAB
-This is a string table for SHT which stores **section names** (in the form of NULL terminated strings).
+This is a string table for section headers which stores **section names** (in the form of NULL terminated strings).
 It is used by compile-time linker and tools like readelf to identify sections.
 Use the following options with readelf -
 * `-x` : To dump content of section in hexadecimal format.
 * `-p` : To dump content of section in the form of strings.<br>